Fred Olen Ray: 1980s

 Ray's next film was shot on a budget of $15,000.
 Lessons learned from The Brain Leeches allowed Ray to keep production cost to a minimum, while using the bulk of the budget to attract a recognized Hollywood name to the project.
-Alien Dead was shot featuring an elderly Buster Crabbe, cinema action hero of the 1930s and 1940, and star of three Flash Gordon serials from 1936-1940.
+Alien Dead was shot featuring an elderly Buster Crabbe, cinema action hero of the 1930s and 1940s, and star of three Flash Gordon serials from 1936 to 1940.
 With the success of that film, Ray decided to move to Hollywood to be close to the film industry.
 He was interested in working in make-up and special effects, "probably from all of those years of reading Famous Monsters magazine", he later said.
 He found out "it soon became apparent that you would always be between jobs and I was looking for something that would actually earn me a living.
 I think I became a director because that was the fastest way to get a film made on the independent side of things."

-Ray succeeded in raising money for a low budget horror film, Scalps (1983), which featured cameos from Carroll Borland and Forrest J. Ackerman.
-The Tomb (1986) starred Cameron Mitchell and John Carradine.
-Ray switched to action films with Armed Response (1986), which starred David Carradine and Lee Van Cleef.
+Ray succeeded in raising money for a low-budget horror film, Scalps (1983), which featured cameos from Carroll Borland and Forrest J. Ackerman.
+The Tomb (1986) stars Cameron Mitchell and John Carradine.
+Ray switched to action films with Armed Response (1986), which stars David Carradine and Lee Van Cleef.
 Ray had affection for this movie because "it had a great cast and was one of the first times I had more than two nickels to rub together."
-He then turned to science fiction: Deep Space (1987), Cyclone (1987).
+He then turned to science fiction: Deep Space (1987) and Cyclone (1987).
 Beverly Hills Vamp (1988) was a horror comedy with Eddie Deezen.
-Hollywood Chainsaw Hookers (1988) was made in only a few days and turned out to be a big hit.
-Less popular was The Phantom Empire (1988).

 1990s

 After Alienator (1989) he was reunited with Deezen for Mob Boss (1990), another comedy.
 He entered sword and sorcery movies with Wizards of the Demon Sword (1991) and made the more popular Bad Girls from Mars (1991).
-During this time he published a book he had written, The New Poverty Row: Independent Filmmakers as Distributors (1991).
+During this time he published his book, The New Poverty Row: Independent Filmmakers as Distributors (1991).

-Ray co-directed Scream Queen Hot Tub Party (1991) with Jim Wynorski, shot in one day.
+Ray co-directed Scream Queen Hot Tub Party (1991) with Jim Wynorski, starring Kelli Maroney, shot in one day.
 Ray moved into erotic thrillers with Inner Sanctum (1991) starring Tanya Roberts.
 It was a hit and Ray would make others in that genre, including Inner Sanctum 2, Mind Twister (1994) and Possessed by the Night (1994).